Argo-Robot/foundation_models/README.md

     <img src="./images/foundation_models.png" alt="Global Trajectory">
 </div><br>

 The world of robotics is evolving rapidly with the advent of **foundation models**: large  AI systems that enable robots to perform complex manipulation tasks with unprecedented flexibility.
 These models, which leverage techniques like **transformers** and **imitation learning**, allow robots to learn across diverse environments and tasks without task-specific programming.
-This shift is driving advances in critical applications, from industrial automation to home robot assistants.

 In this blog post, we’ll break down key foundation models for robotic manipulation, including: